Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Using Git, fetches the newest version of Homebrew from the GitHub repository.

-  * `fetch` <formula>:
-    Downloads the tarball or checks out from VCS for the given <formula>.
-For tarballs, also prints MD5 and SHA1 checksums.

-  * `audit`:
-    Checks all formulae for Homebrew coding style violations.

 ## EXTERNAL COMMANDS

 Homebrew allows external commands to be defined by putting a +x file named